 Tactically it is sensible to pass only the minimum amount of information needed to carry out an effective game plan: giving out more information than necessary simply helps the opponents.
 To achieve this it is sensible for one partner, usually the partner with the stronger hand, to take control.
 This player will not give information about their own cards but will ask the weaker partner questions and direct the play.

 The Sardinian regional playing-card pattern, a 40-card pack, which has Latin suits of coins, cups, barons and swords, is said to be used mostly in the south of the island.
 Mariglia is played mainly in the North and players use French-suited Genoese cards but it is possible that Sardinian cards are used in a few places.
 When using Latin cards, the card ranking should be Seven - Ace - King - Horse (cavallo) - Jack (fante) - 6 - 5 - 4 - 3 - 2, counting 2 card points for the Horse and 1 for the Jack.
+Note that for the closely related mainland game Maniglia described below, Latin-suited cards of the Neapolitan pattern are used, in which the lowest court card is a female donna (Maid), not a male fante.
+If Mariglia is derived from the same tradition, it accounts for the custom that lowest court card is the female Queen (donna) when playing with French-suited cards.

 Some writers mention that in some places the order of the Jack and Queen when using French cards is reversed, so that the Queen is worth 2 card points and beats the Jack (1 card point).